 Note: It may be tempting to keep your first choice and go with a not .com option (.net, .biz, .ninja, .usa — the list goes on and on!)
 But it’s really a good idea to stick with dot com.
 Instinctively, your audience will put a dot com at the end of your site’s name.
 You certainly don’t want to miss out on readers because you picked yourfirstchoice.family 🙂

 Once you’ve snagged your domain (congrats, by the way!) it’s time to provide BlueHost with your contact information and select any hosting add-ons.

-This information is used to create your BlueHost account.
+The account information will be used to create your BlueHost account.
 Make sure you use an active email address — BlueHost will use it to contact you and communicate important info through this address.

 Make it Official